phaker97/omd/README.md

 3. **Install**

-   Optionally, you can install `omdd` to your local Cargo bin directory:
+   Optionally, you can install `omd` to your local Cargo bin directory:

    cargo install --path .

-   This allows you to run `omdd` from anywhere on your system.
+   This allows you to run `omd` from anywhere on your system.

 ### Get it from crates.io

-   Run `cargo install omdd`
+   Run `cargo install omd`

    That is it.

 ## Usage

-omddd [OPTIONS] [FILE]
+omd [OPTIONS] [FILE]

 ### Options